ramakb/GCP-GlobalLB-Game-Demo/README.md

 Steps to follow:

 1. Create the Boot Disk Image through GCE and run this game app from that GCE Instance [This is a simple use case but in case if you want to have the ability to reach to the global audience, this is not enough] <br/>
-2. For Better Auto-Scaling abilities: [You've option to go either for Regional or Multi-Regional] <br/>
+2. For Better Auto-Scaling & End-user Reachingabilities: [You've option to go either for Regional or Multi-Regional with Global LoadBalancer which is possible with MIGs] <br/>
 3. Delete that instance and create Instance Template using the Boot Disk Image <br/>
-4. Create MIG <Managed Instance Group> using the Instance Template <br/>
+4. Create MIG <Managed Instance Group> using the Instance Template.
+Make a note to NOT to have External-IP for this MIGs as we'll have GLB facing the outside world <br/>
 5. Create a Global Load Balancer <HTTPS> - Ensure to have 'Health-check' set up along with 'Auto-scaling' parameters taken in to consideration <br/>
 6. Configure Backend and Frontend services for the implementation <br/>
 7. Once the GLB is up and running <usually takes about 5 mins>., you can see the traffic flows in the GCP console under <br/>